 Temp: 70 – 80 °F | Max Size: 5 inches

-Bristlenose Plecos are much smaller than Common Plecos, which can grow up to 15 inches.
+Bristlenose Plecos – which can grow up to 5 inches – are much smaller than Common Plecos (which can grow to 20 inches).
 Therefore, Bristlenose Plecos fall into a useful sweet spot of being small enough to fit into many goldfish tanks, without being so small that goldfish can eat them.

 Choosing a Pleco to live with your goldfish comes with a big advantage too: Plecos love to eat algae, so will keep your tank nice and clean!